 - Mineral oil (petroleum)

-Petroleum, as the main standard of an occlusive, has been shown to be the most effective occlusive that can reduce transepidermal water loss by more than 98%.
+As the main standard of an occlusive, Petroleum has been shown to be the most effective occlusive that can reduce transepidermal water loss by more than 98%.

-Occlusives have the heaviest texture-out of them all.
+Occlusives have the heaviest texture out of them all.
 It may feel a little bit too suffocating for oily skin type and suit best for extremely dry skin.
 It is best to pair the occlusive-rich product with other hydrating ingredients to hydrate your skin before sealing it with an occlusive.
-Another way is to directly apply it straight after you take a shower on damp skin.
+Another way is to directly apply it straight after taking a shower on damp skin.

 Why we need a moisturiser and prevent water loss on our skin?

-Water is a very essential component on our skin to keep their function intact which is the first layer of barrier that keeps our skin away from the irritants from environments.
+Water is an essential component of our skin to keep its function intact, which is the first layer of barrier that keeps our skin away from the irritants from environments.

-Damaged skin barrier is something that happens every now and then, especially after you cleanse your face.
+A damaged skin barrier is something that happens now and then, especially after you cleanse your face.
 When our skin barrier is damaged, the water content on our skin can easily escape and seep through the gap leaving our skin dehydrated.

 Do you know that the cleansing process is one of the most important but at the same time can cause most water loss from your skin?
 Therefore, we need to put back all that moisture to keep our skin function properly after we cleanse our face.

-Ointment, Creams, and Emulsion what are the differences and which type suit best?
+Ointment, Creams, and Emulsion: What are the differences and which type suits you best?

-You may be wondering then what are the differences between all these different skincare product types?
+You may be wondering what the differences between all these different skincare product types are?
 Most of these products claim to somehow either hydrate or moisturise your skin.
-It’s just the ratio of either humectants, emollients, and occlusive that makes the differences:
+It's just the ratio of either humectants, emollients, and occlusive that makes the differences:

 An ointment is rich in more occlusive.
-That’s why it is very thick and sits on top of your skin to keep that moisture level on your skin.
-It fits best for drier skin type.
+That's why it is very thick and sits on top of your skin to keep that moisture level on your skin.
+It fits best for drier skin types.
 A cream is a little bit more unpredictable.
-The ratio of either of these ingredients may vary and that’s why it depends on the formulation itself.
-Emulsion which is a lot lighter usually contains more of the humectants component compared to emollient and occlusive.
+The ratio of either of these ingredients may vary, and that's why it depends on the formulation itself.
+Emulsion, which is a lot lighter, usually contains more of the humectants component than emollient and occlusive.
 This type of product fits best for oily skin.

 |(A) >> (Z)||A lot more of A than Z|